-Easing of climate change
+g of climate change

-The tree planting activities we have been engaged in since 2008, in which one tree is planted for each candidate we successfully place, have resulted in the planting of a total of more than 140,000 trees as of the end of 2023, and these trees have reduced net GHG emissions by 37 t-CO2 in the past three years.
-In addition, in 2024 we launched a project called JAC Forestation Project that will involve the planting of Moringa trees, which absorb large volumes of greenhouse gases, both in Japan and overseas.
+e planting activities we have been engaged in since 2008, in which one tree is for each candidate we successfully place, have resulted in the planting of a more than 140,000 trees as of the end of 2023, and these trees have reduced G emissions by 37 t-CO2 in the past three years.
+In addition, in 2024 we launched t called JAC Forestation Project that will involve the planting of Moringa trees, bsorb large volumes of greenhouse gases, both in Japan and overseas.

-Conservation of natural capital
+ervation of natural capital

-We support the conservation of the natural environment through volunteer activities carried out in cooperation with the JAC Environmental & Animal Protection Foundation.
+port the conservation of the natural environment through volunteer activities carried out in cooperation with the JAC Environmental & Animal Protection Foundation.